 Why are Swinburne's arguments for expecting an incarnate God "utterly ludicrous"?
-The idea that God would have an obligation to suffer alongside his creatures (given that he allows us to suffer for a good purpose) doesn't strike me as crazy.
+The idea that it would be fitting for God to suffer alongside his creatures (given that he allows us to suffer for a good purpose) doesn't strike me as crazy.
 More broadly, the idea of God living a life of suffering seems to be quite philosophically fruitful (see e.g. the use to which Marilyn Adams put it).
 And if God is going to become incarnate to live a life of suffering, first-century Palestine seems like a pretty good place to do it (consider e.g. the strongly monotheistic Jewish culture being brutally oppressed by the Roman government, thus affording lots of opportunities for courageous opposition).

 I also think (following e.g. Herbert McCabe) that the Incarnation is plausibly necessary in order for God to love us as equals, and so it's almost certain that a morally perfect God would become incarnate.
 But that relies on more controversial assumptions.